 6. Spoon batter into prepared muffin tins, filling about 2/3 of each cup.
 Sprinkle the blueberries generously with granulated sugar.

 7. Place them in the oven and bake about 20-25 minutes or until the toothpick inserted in the center comes out clean.

 8. Cool for 5 minutes in the pan then remove muffins and cool on a wire rack.

-I'm a former high school teacher now Stay-At-Home-Mom thankful for each day I get to spend with my little family.
-I hope you enjoy my blog where I'm happy to share our homeschool journey from our house nestled in the woods, recipes and more!
+I'm a former high school teacher now homemaker and Principal of Soaring Pine Private Academy.
+I am so very thankful to God for each that I am blessed to spend with my sweet family.
+I hope you enjoy my blog where I'm happy to share our homeschool journey from our home nestled in the woods, recipes and more!